iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 When the experiment completes, the files (including code, data, models, parameters, metrics, and plots) are pushed back to your Git and DVC remotes.

-Within the project, you can create a branch and pull/merge request from the completed experiment, so that you can share, review, merge, and reproduce the experiment.
+In Iterative Studio, you can create a branch and pull/merge request from the completed experiment, so that you can share, review, merge, and reproduce the experiment.